chand1012/jeb/README.md

 the configured model, reads its token log probabilities, and returns structured JSON at `POST /v1/systemone`.
 The same request format works through the CLI.

-Jeb is a compatibility layer, not TypeSafe's Jev model.
-Its probabilities come from the selected language model's reported token log probabilities.
-They should not be treated as Jev-calibrated probabilities.
+Inspired by this [NobodyWho article](https://www.nobodywho.ai/posts/jev-in-25-lines/).
 See [TypeSafe's introduction to Jev](https://docs.typesafe.ai/introduction) for the original decision model and its three primitives.

 ## Requirements

-- Go 1.27.1 to build from source, or a Jeb binary or container image.
 - An OpenAI-compatible `POST /v1/chat/completions` endpoint and a model that returns `choices[0].logprobs.content[0].top_logprobs` when asked for `logprobs`.
 - A provider that accepts the request fields Jeb sends: `model`, `messages`,